Are you, or your partner unhappy or ambivalent about your pregnancy?

 - pre-term delivery

-Regardless of weather you are dealing with pre-existing depression, depression caused by a recent loss, or problems are work or in a l relationship, depression can cause negative effects on your mental state on your unborn baby.
-As a mother you want the best for your baby, which is why it’s very important that you seek help if you are depressed while you are pregnant.
+Regardless of whether you’re dealing with pre-existing depression, depression caused by a recent loss, problems at work or in a relationship, depression can cause negative effects on your mental state and on your unborn baby.
+As a mother, you want the best for your baby, which is why it’s very important that you seek help if you are depressed while pregnant.

 The American Psychiatric Association and the American College of Obstetricians recommend psychotherapy as the safest and effective treatment during pregnancy for mild and moderate depression.

 If you are considering getting pregnant or are pregnant and feeling down, counseling, can help you feel better without worrying about side-effects to you or your baby.